flexera-public/flexera-plugins/aws/rs_aws_alb/README.md

 import "plugins/rs_aws_alb"
 ```

-For more information on using packages, please refer to the RightScale online documenataion.
+For more information on using packages, please refer to the RightScale online documentation.
 [Importing a Package](http://docs.rightscale.com/ss/guides/ss_packaging_cats.html#importing-a-package)

 AWS ALB resources can now be created by specifying a resource declaration with the desired fields.
 See the Supported Actions section for a full list of supported actions.
 The resulting resource can be manipulated just like the native RightScale resources in RCL and CAT.
 See the Examples Section for more examples and complete CAT's.